 - Poor Driving Habits

-Also, Improve Your Driving Habits To Improve Fuel Efficiency:
+How To, Improve Your Driving Habits, To Save On Fuel Costs:

 - Avoid quick or ‘jackrabbit” starts and stops.

 - Observe the speed limit.
-Gas mileage decreases rapidly above 60 miles per hour.
+Fuel mileage decreases rapidly, above 60 miles per hour.

-- Use overdrive gears because the engine speed goes down saving gas and reducing engine wear.
+- Use overdrive gears, because the engine speed goes down, saving fuel and reducing engine wear.

 - Avoid carrying unneeded heavy items in your trunk.

-Most of these tips will give you a very slight increase in (MPG); but use several together and the gas mileage improvements will really add up.
+Most of these tips will give you a very slight increase in (MPG) and help with, excessive fuel consumption.
+But, use several together and the fuel mileage improvements, will really add up.

 Thank You !